 The Church History Library serves as the official archive for patriarchal blessings.
 We preserve millions of blessings given throughout the Church’s history.

 If you have received a patriarchal blessing, you may request a copy of it online.
 You may also request the patriarchal blessing of a deceased spouse or child or of a direct-line ancestor.
 Because of the sacred nature of patriarchal blessings, each request is carefully researched and verified by a staff member at the Church History Library.
-(For more details about requesting a patriarchal blessing online, see “How can I obtain a copy of my patriarchal blessing?” below.)

-For help using your Church Account, please call 1-801-240-3500.
+For help using your Church account, please call 1-801-240-3500.

 Frequently Asked Questions about Patriarchal Blessings

 “Every worthy, baptized member is entitled to receive a patriarchal blessing, which provides inspired direction from Heavenly Father” (General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints, 18.17).
 Patriarchal blessings also include a declaration of a person’s lineage in the house of Israel.
 As a person studies his or her patriarchal blessing and follows the counsel it contains, it will provide guidance, comfort, and protection.
 (Learn more in the “Patriarchal Blessings” article in Gospel Topics.)

 “A person who has received a patriarchal blessing should carefully safeguard the printed copy.
 However, if this copy is lost or destroyed, the person may request a new one.
 He or she can make this request at Patriarchal Blessings on ChurchofJesusChrist.org.
 If this is not possible, the person contacts his or her bishop for assistance” (General Handbook, 18.17.2).